sd17spring/sd17spring.github.io/_toolboxes/algorithmic-music-composition.md

 {% include toc %}

+####This toolbox is currently under development.
+Please do not attempt to complete until further updates.

 For this toolbox exercise you will be creating a computer program that composes music!
 This type of programming is also known as "algorithmic music composition".
 You may think that this idea is relatively new, but the history